Now that we’ve looked at D1 and D2, let’s look at another ISB service that was formerly one route but later split into two: Service B.

 B1, however, is not the reverse direction of B2.
 Since the Japanese School bus stop was already skipped, and BTC1 connected passengers from Kent Vale to the southern half of the campus, few commuters were accustomed to using it.

 Instead, since B1 had to make its way from KRBT to UTown, OCA decided to route B1 via IT as well.
 Thus, the demand from IT to UTown is covered by both B1 and B2 in addition to D1.
 While less frequent, B1 and B2 actually give a shorter ride as they do not stop at Museum before entering UTown.

 So in terms of their purpose, B1 now served as a supplement to D1 (how things have changed!) between UTown, CLB and Business, while B2 continued to serve Business and Engineering.
-Both routes bypass COM2, making them useful for students at Business or Kent Ridge/Sheares halls.
+Both routes bypassed COM2, making them useful for students at Business or Kent Ridge/Sheares halls.

-Since the split to B1 and B2 occurred long after buses without electronic signs were phased out completely from the network, when a bus does need to use the B board due to signage malfunction, a number had to be taped onto it.
+Since the split to B1 and B2 occurred long after buses without electronic signs were phased out completely from the network, when a bus did need to use the B board due to signage malfunction, a number had to be taped onto it.

-The end point on the board is not an issue since the two ends listed still make sense!
+The end point on the board was not an issue since the two ends listed still make sense!
 For B1, it was conveniently printed as Business School — but it actually refers to CP13!
 It’s a leftover from when the area was still Law/Biz.
-For B2, the listed stop “Opposite Block EA” refers to the EA stop, now standing in for B2 which ends at Kent Ridge Terminal.
+For B2, the listed stop “Opposite Block EA” referred to the EA stop, now standing in for B2 which ends at Kent Ridge Terminal.